A response-adaptive multi-arm design for continuous endpoints based on a weighted information measure: Robust strategies for selecting the tuning parameter

-where $u_2^{(s)}(\kappa)$ is either the power defined in \eqref{eq:condPower} or in \eqref{eq:twoCompPower}, $u^{(s)}_{2,FR}$ is the power attained using fixed and equal randomisation (FR) and $\xi\in[0,1]$.
+where $u_2^{(s)}(\kappa)$ is either the power defined in \eqref{eq:condPower} or in \eqref{eq:twoCompPower}, $u^{(s)}_{2,FR}$ is the power attained using fixed and equal randomization (FR) and $\xi\in[0,1]$.
 The optimal $\kappa$ will be then the smallest $\kappa$ for which the probability to obtain a power higher than $80\%$ of the power attained by the FR is at least $\xi$.
-This avoids a too excessive penalisation of increasing arm sample sizes, once that the requirement in terms of power is met.
+The value $0.8$ relaxes the requirement that the WE design must outperform the FR design in terms of power, a condition that can be overly stringent.
+Analogous practical compromises can be found in dose-response settings, where the dose achieving $80\%$ of the maximum efficacy is often considered a reasonable target.
+This value can be modified if closer alignment with the power of FR is required, although targeting a power above that of FR may be unrealistic in the considered context.